 A total of 6 students are admitted annually.

 Application and admission procedure

 A special application forms is required.
-Fully completed applications must have been registered with the Royal Danish Academy of Music by 1 February at noon.
-A deposit of DKK 1000 must be paid with the application.
+Fully completed applications must have been registered with the Royal Danish Academy of Music by 3 February at noon.

 Applicants will receive instructions prior to examination as to where and when the examination will take place in addition to information on the nature and procedure of the examination.

 Applicants will receive notice of their nomination shortly after their completed tests.
 Final notification of admission to the Opera Academy is subject to the approval by the Opera Academy Council.

 Complaints over the admission examination are subject to the procedures stipulated by Executive Order No 328 of 22 May 1995, issued by the Danish Ministry of Cultural Affairs.